DoubleStyx/Syncra/README.md

 - How will C# tie into the architecture?
 - Will ECS patterns work well here?
 - How to modularize the data model while making it safe?
 - While Rust is the reasonable choice for native code, is there any reason to consider C++ here?
+I like Rust as a sort of proto-proof-assistant, which fits nicely with the Curry-Howard correspondence, but C++ has a lot of existing libraries that could be useful.